mzazon/awesome-cloud-projects/aws/iot-ota-updates/iot-ota-updates.md

 Extend this solution by implementing these enhancements:

-1. **Staged Rollout Strategy**: Implement blue-green or canary deployment patterns using multiple thing groups and conditional job execution based on device telemetry.
+1. **Staged Rollout Strategy**: Implement blue-green or canary deployment patterns using multiple thing groups and conditional job execution based on device telemetry metrics and health indicators.

-2. **Automated Rollback**: Create CloudWatch alarms that automatically trigger job cancellation and firmware rollback when device health metrics indicate update failures.
+2. **Automated Rollback**: Create CloudWatch alarms that automatically trigger job cancellation and firmware rollback when device health metrics indicate update failures or performance degradation.

-3. **Fleet Analytics Dashboard**: Build a real-time dashboard using IoT Analytics and QuickSight to visualize firmware distribution, update success rates, and device health metrics across geographic regions.
+3. **Fleet Analytics Dashboard**: Build a real-time dashboard using IoT Analytics and QuickSight to visualize firmware distribution, update success rates, and device health metrics across geographic regions and device types.

-4. **Compliance Reporting**: Integrate with AWS Config to track firmware version compliance across your fleet and generate automated compliance reports for security audits.
+4. **Compliance Reporting**: Integrate with AWS Config to track firmware version compliance across your fleet and generate automated compliance reports for security audits and regulatory requirements.

-5. **Advanced Device Provisioning**: Implement AWS IoT Device Management's fleet provisioning to automate device certificate creation and thing registration during manufacturing or deployment.
+5. **Advanced Device Provisioning**: Implement AWS IoT Device Management's fleet provisioning to automate device certificate creation and thing registration during manufacturing or deployment processes.

 ## Infrastructure Code